Snapshots

 Mrs K stood out among them.
 She was quiet but when she spoke, her words were harsh yet polite.
 Despite her sternness, everyone gravitated towards her, finding solace in her presence.
 Around Mrs K, everyone had a belief that everything would be fine when the war ended.
 She was maybe 70 years old so she was at least a teenager during World War II.
 Her resilience was undeniable.

 We stayed behind, uncovering the rugs to find an old, well-used piano.
-The residents did not say a single word as my friend and I broke down the piano and carried pieces down to the central area and piled it up next to the makeshift stove.
+The residents did not say a single word as we broke down the piano and carried pieces down to the central area and piled it up next to the makeshift stove.
 From their facial expressions, they knew exactly what we were doing.
 After all, we only knew Mrs K and the other residents for a short time.
 The residents of that apartment building likely had known each other for decades.

 I often think of what happened to Mrs K. Did she survive the war?
 Was her cherished piano something she had owned for decades, something that perhaps she taught her children and grandchildren to play?
 I will never know but I do understand true sorrow.
 Mrs K showed me true sorrow like no other person possibly could.